 A 2U console processing unit, containing the control processing for the console, and the PC hardware on which the front end application runs.

-A 7U DSP & Digital I/O rack, housing DSP, audio I/O, GPIO and control cards
+A 7U DSP & Digital I/O rack, housing DSP, audio I/O, GPIO and control cards passes through the modular control panels.
+These control the DSP, input/ output cards and monitoring via the digital control system.

 Inputs and Outputs